 Finally, Python is a simple language to use and learn.
 This aspect is perhaps the most important, because it is the most direct aspect that a developer, even a novice, faces.
-The high intuitiveness and ease of reading of Python code often leads to "sympathy" for this programming language, and consequently it is the choice of most newcomers to programming.
+The high intuitiveness and ease of reading of Python code often leads to "sympathy" for this programming language, and consequently most newcomers to programming choose to use it.
 However, its simplicity does not mean narrowness, since Python is a language that is spreading in every field of computing.
-Furthermore, Python is doing all of this so simply, in comparison to existing programming languages such as C++, Java, and FORTRAN, which by their nature are very complex.
+Furthermore, Python is doing all of this very simply, in comparison to existing programming languages such as C++, Java, and FORTRAN, which by their nature are very complex.